Jordanian National Liberation Movement

 Jordanian National Liberation Movement was a clandestine Jordanian political movement, connected to the Democratic Front for the Liberation of Palestine.
 The group considered the Jordanian government as fascist.
-In its own description it demanded the removal of the Wasfi al-Tal cabinet and liberation of Jordan from American and British colonial influence.
+In its own description it demanded the removal of the Wasfi Tal cabinet and liberation of Jordan from American and British colonial influence.

 The group began armed operations on September 11, 1971.
 Some of its actions included: